bretth/woven/docs/commands.rst

 Commands that run on a node (host) require a hoststring, role or have HOSTS or ROLEDEFS defined in your settings.

 As per fabric a hoststring can be username@hostname, or use just the hostname or ip address.
-If no username is defined then woven will use the current user or that set in settings.HOST_USER.
+If no username is defined then woven will use the current user or settings.HOST_USER.
 You never need to set the port.
 It will always use port 10022 though another port can be defined using the HOST_SSH_PORT setting.

 A common and recommended deployment pattern is to separate out staging servers from production servers.
 To do this in woven you would define your hoststrings in the ROLEDEFS settings (like fabfile roledefs).
 For example to have one staging server and two production servers you could define::